-The Information Security Policy (“Policy”) applies to all organizations within the University even though not all organizations are the same and the data needed and used by those organizations are different.
+The Information Security Policy (“policy”) applies to all organizations within the University even though the data needed and used by those organizations are different.
 Additionally, all University owned devices including, but not limited to Workstations, Lab computers, and Kiosks are affected by this Policy unless otherwise stated.
 The principles of academic freedom and free exchange of ideas apply to this Policy, which is not intended to limit or restrict those principles.
-This Policy is in accordance with federal and state laws and regulations regarding information security.
+This policy is intended to be in accordance with federal and state laws and regulations regarding information security.

-Each organization within the University must appropriately apply this Policy to make certain they are meeting the requirements regarding information security.
-It is recognized that the technology at some organizations may limit immediate compliance with the Policy; such instances of non-compliance must be reviewed and approved by the Information Security Office (ISO) and the Information Security Task Force (ISTF).
+Each organization within the University must appropriately apply this policy to make certain they are meeting the requirements regarding Information Security.
+It is recognized that the technology at some organizations may limit immediate compliance with the policy; such instances of non-compliance must be reviewed and approved by the Information Security Office (ISO) and the Information Security Task Force (ISTF).
 Reference Section S for more information about policy exceptions.

-University Information Technology Resources are a valuable University asset and must be managed accordingly to ensure their integrity, security and availability for lawful educational purposes.
-This document describes policy for use by all University staff, students and users of the University’s Information Technology Resources.
+University Information Technology Resources are a valuable University asset and must be managed accordingly to assure their integrity, security and availability for lawful educational purposes.
+This document describes policy for use by all persons and/or organizations that have access to University data.

 The purpose of the Information Security Policy is to:

-- Provide policy to secure High-Risk, Restricted and/or Confidential information of faculty, staff, students, and others affiliated with the University, and to prevent the loss of information that is critical to the operation of the University.
+- Provide policy to secure Sensitive Information of University employees, students, and others affiliated with the University, and to prevent the loss of information that is critical to the operation of the University.

-- Provide reasonable and appropriate procedures to ensure the confidentiality, integrity and availability of the University’s Information Technology Resources.
+- Provide reasonable and appropriate procedures to assure the confidentiality, integrity and availability of the University’s Information Technology Resources.